supa2/Automaton/The-player-machine.md

 Index | Function
 ---- | ----
 0 | Frequency in herz
-1 | Duration of note on
+1 | Duration of note on in milliseconds
-2 | Duration of note off
+2 | Duration of note off in milliseconds

 The patsize argument contains the total number of *bytes* in the pattern array.